Our Garden Partners

-The Religious Coalition for Emergency Human Needs, which operates an emergency shelter and family shelter and offers homelessness prevention services, has partnered with us to transform some of their unused green space into a garden for its clients.
-With the help of Aramark Building Communities and the Coastal Studies students, we constructed two pilot vegetable rain garden beds in September, 2017.
-Funds from the Chesapeake Bay Trust, the EPA Region III, and the Rotary Club of Carroll Creek funded construction of an additional 10 garden beds in 2018.
-In 2019, the site will also keep bees.
+The Religious Coalition for Emergency Human Needs, which operates an emergency shelter / family shelter and offers homelessness prevention services, has partnered with us to transform some of their unused green space into a garden for its clients.
+With the help of Aramark Building Communities and the coastal studies students, we constructed two pilot vegetable rain garden beds in September, 2017.
+Funds from the Chesapeake Bay Trust, the EPA Region III and the Rotary Club of Carroll Creek funded construction of an additional 10 garden beds in 2018.
+In 2019, the site began keeping bees.

 The Islamic Society of Frederick

-In 2018, we helped build 8 traditional raised beds at the Islamic Society of Frederick, and 3 Vegetable Rain Gardens will be added in the spring 2019.
+In 2018, we helped build eight traditional raised beds at the Islamic Society of Frederick and three Vegetable Rain Gardens were added in spring 2019.
 Volunteers at the Islamic Society will assist children in gardening, and produce will be distributed through their food pantry as well as through our other distribution partners.

 The Boys and Girls Club of Frederick